-Penn State football seeks answers after another 1-point loss to Ohio State
+Penn State seeks answers after another 1-point football loss to Ohio State

 STATE COLLEGE, Pa. — As Ohio State jubilantly headed to its locker room, the only sound heard at Beaver Stadium was that of Penn State players singing the alma mater.
 Otherwise, there was quiet bewilderment with muffled tears from fans filing out of the giant arena and from members of the team in the blue jerseys.

-The "White Out" had been silenced.
+The "Whiteout" had been silenced.

 - Trace McSorley gives Penn State another classic, but Ohio State leaves him empty handed